markandgo/AT-Collider/readme.md

 ## Height Maps

 Vertical and horizontal height maps are supported for slopes.
 Just define an array (`verticalHeightMap` or `horizontalHeightMap`) of height values for each tile under `tile.properties`.
 For an object's position, vertical height maps adjust it vertically, while horizontal height maps adjust it horizontally.
+A tile can have both height maps at the same time.
 See the following for how it works.

 ````
 ASCII ART EXAMPLE